 - High gluten content products.
 (Gluten protein is found in most cereals.
 Gluten tends to adhere to intestinal walls and will probably aggravate symptoms.)

-- Reduce meat & poultry consumption by 50% or more.
-(Meat & poultry are hard to digest; they create a high acidity environment in the intestines.)
+- Reduce meat and poultry consumption by 50% or more.
+(Meat and poultry are hard to digest; they create a high acidity environment in the intestines.)

 - Eating large amounts of carbohydrates and animal proteins are not recommended.
 (Especially meat or dairy products with potatoes or other high glycemic starches.)